bemasher/JSONGen/README.md

 Concrete types are parsed and stored as-is.
 Valid types are bool, float64 and string.
 The JSON value `null` is treated as a string.

 ### Compound
 Compound types are treated as structs.
 The upper-most object of the JSON must be a compound type.
+Fields of compound structures have no guaranteed order.

 If a compound structure contains duplicate fields of different types, one of the fields is chosen at random.
 This is due to golang's unordered iteration over map entries.